91%

 This module aims to provide you with a wide-ranging knowledge of the different ways in which artists and filmmakers have challenged the narrative and stylistic conventions of mainstream cinema.

-The module encompasses pre-production & planning, location filming, post production and exhibition.
+The module encompasses pre-production and planning, location filming, post production and exhibition.
 It aims to develop transferable skills in team work, collaboration and professional practice as students explore creative forms of expression through digital film production.

 Screen Acting Introduction: History & Practice